LiamMartens/xTend/docs/Installation.md

-#REQUIRED PHP VERSION IS 5.4 OR HIGHER
+#REQUIRED PHP VERSION IS 5.4 OR HIGHER (PHP 7.0 COMPATIBLE)

 #Installation
 The installation is divided in several steps